krlmlr/remake-tutorial/06-custom/README.md

 1. Build the project, wait for the marination to complete.
 1. Build the project again.
 Why is this so much faster now?
+1. Edit `steps.R` to set a default marination time of 5 seconds.
+1. Build the project again.
+How does `remake` know what to do?